 Check this article for a comprehensive list of high volume meals that are low in calories.

-Recent favourites have been silverhydra’s meat slop, frozen angel delight with quark and whey, mushroom soup, cauliflower rice.
-These will be lifesavers when the real hunger sets in.
+Recent favourites have been silverhydra’s meat slop, frozen angel delight with quark and whey, mushroom soup, cauliflower rice. .
 I’m currently eating almost 1kg cauliflower per day just because I can.

 Prioritise hitting your macros above all else.
 Forget meal frequency, food choices etc. – just whatever fits your lifestyle.
 Intermittent fasting, backloading, ADF, standing on your head and counting sheep?
 Whatever floats your boat – just remember what really matters.